-TSET Healthy Incentive Grants are designed to encourage school sites, districts and communities to adopt policies that promote tobacco-free environments, good nutrition, active lifestyles and employee wellness.
-Grant funds can be used for a variety of projects including capital improvements, equipment, training and curriculum.
-In fiscal year 2023, TSET incentive grants for schools and communities reached 31,885 community members and 8,728 students in 16 counties.
-To date, TSET has awarded over \$8 million in incentive grants.
+TSET Healthy Incentive Grants are designed to encourage school sites, districts, and communities to adopt policies that promote tobacco-free environments, good nutrition, active lifestyles, and employee wellness.
+Grant funds can be used for a variety of projects, including capital improvements, equipment, training, and curriculum.
+In FY24, TSET awarded a total of \$927,000 in Healthy Incentive Grants.
+This includes \$579,000 distributed among 37 school districts and school sites, and \$348,000 awarded to 11 communities.